Austin Rivera

 Assistant Professor of Church History

-Rivera is an ordained elder in the Great Plains Conference of the United Methodist Church, with experience as the pastor of local congregations in Kansas and Nebraska.
+A lifelong Methodist, Dr. Rivera is an ordained elder in the Great Plains conference of the United Methodist Church and has served as a pastor of local congregations in Kansas and Nebraska.

 Education